 You just find an NZB for the content you want, open it in your newsreader app and presto it downloads to your computer or device.
 If that sounds a lot like torrent file-sharing it is similar, but with some important differences.

 How is Downloading from Usenet Different from Downloading Torrents?

 Downloading torrents means joining a swarm, downloading the content “two way” from and to the swarm and thus sharing your IP address with others, not all of whom may be friendly.
 Some parties may be joining the swarm to monitor what you and other people are downloading.

 With Usenet, you download the content “one way” only from your provider.
 No one else is involved or will even know what you were doing.
 Even your ISP will not be able to confirm you are downloading from Usenet if you are using a secure SSL connection to your Usenet provider.
 Your ISP will see that you are downloading lots of data but that could just as easily be because you are downloading high definition photos from your cloud storage or restoring backed up data from the cloud.

 (Any quality Usenet service providers will have secure SSL connections which prevent snoopers from monitoring your Usenet activities.
 Using a virtual private network with Usenet will also hide your newsgroup downloading).

 Usenet download speeds are also generally faster, often much faster than torrent file-sharing.
 That's because your entire connection can be utilized for the Usenet download.

-Top Tip – For more details about the differences, read about the advantages and disadvantages of Usenet versus torrent file-sharing
+For more details about the differences, read about the pros and cons of Usenet versus torrent file-sharing

 The best way to discover and explore Usenet is to jump in.
 The Usenet providers ranked #1 and #2 below both offer free trial accounts, so you can try Usenet risk-free and see if it's for you.